Axnjr/SEM7/NaturalLanguageProcessing.md

 For example, consider the word `“bank”` in the sentence `“I went to the bank to deposit money.”` The Lesk algorithm would compare the context words (“went,” “deposit,” “money”) with the definitions of “bank” `(e.g., financial institution, riverbank)`.
 The sense with the most overlapping words (likely the financial institution) would be chosen.

+# 8. Text summarization:
+is a natural language processing (NLP) task that involves condensing a lengthy text document into a shorter version while retaining the most important information and meaning.
+There are two main approaches to text summarization: `extractive and abstractive`.

+## Extractive Summarization

+works by identifying and extracting key sentences or phrases from the original text.
+The summary is composed of these selected parts, ensuring that the most critical information is included.
+This method relies heavily on the original text structure and wording.

+- Advantages:

+    - Simplicity: Easier to implement and often produces grammatically correct summaries.
+    - Preservation of original meaning: Since it uses the exact sentences from the text, the risk of misinterpretation is low.

+- Disadvantages:
+    - Lack of coherence: The extracted sentences may not flow well together.
+    - Redundancy: Important points might be repeated if they appear in multiple sentences.

+## Abstractive Summarization
+on the other hand, involves generating new sentences that convey the main ideas of the original text.
+This method uses advanced techniques like deep learning models to understand the context and rephrase the content.

+- Advantages:

+    - Coherence: The generated summaries are usually more coherent and readable.
+    - Conciseness: Can provide more concise summaries by merging information from different parts of the text.

+- Disadvantages:

+    - Complexity: More challenging to implement and requires sophisticated models.
+    - Risk of inaccuracies: The generated text might misinterpret or omit important details.

+## Techniques and Models

+- Frequency-based methods:
+Identify the most frequent words or phrases in the text and select sentences containing them.
+- Graph-based methods:
+Represent the text as a graph where sentences are nodes, and edges represent similarities.
+Algorithms like TextRank are used to rank and select sentences.
+- Machine learning models:
+Use supervised learning to train models on labeled datasets.
+Examples include Hidden Markov Models (HMM) and Conditional Random Fields (CRF).
+- Deep learning models:
+Utilize neural networks, particularly sequence-to-sequence (seq2seq) models with attention mechanisms.
+Popular models include BERT, GPT, and T5.